redbadger/crux/docs/src/getting_started/Android/android.md

 This shared Android library (`aar`) is going to wrap our shared Rust library.

-Under `File -> New -> New Module`, choose "Android Library" and call it something like `shared`.
-Set the "Package name" to match the one from your `/shared/uniffi.toml`, e.g. `com.example.counter.shared`.
+Under `File -> New -> New Module`, choose "Android Library" and give it the "Module name" `shared`.
+Set the "Package name" to match the one from your `/shared/uniffi.toml`, which in this example is `com.example.simple_counter.shared`.

+Again set the "Build configuration language" to `Groovy DSL (build.gradle)`.

 For more information on how to add an Android library see
 <https://developer.android.com/studio/projects/android-library>.